Alaska (song): Critical reception

 Idolator's Rachel Sonis labeled the song "endlessly infectious".
 Chris DeVille of Stereogum called it "a gorgeous thing to behold: thumping acoustic guitar figures, a crisply minimal disco drum beat, eerie background noise, thunderous bass, and twinkling pianos, all topped off by Grimes-reminiscent high-end vocal work.
 You're going to be hearing this one for a long time."
 Paste's Scott Russell dubbed it "hauntingly beautiful".
 Alex Siber of Pigeons and Planes said "what sounds like a soft-spoken soul begins to soar, liberated, as the record progresses.
 Rogers breathes the crisp air of glacial plains, fueling a voice that's at once as delicate and powerful as the nature she describes and samples in the track's backbone.
 Each component of 'Alaska' pulses with the same heartbeat, amplifying itself like an echo chamber in which dancing is required and sadness is left at the door.
-What remains is an ear worm as infectious as it is earnest, one that took time to crystalize."
+What remains is an ear worm as infectious as it is earnest, one that took time to crystallize."